vborodulin/how-to-deliver-svg-icons-to-react/README.md

 # how-to-delivery-svg-icons-to-react
-Learn how to delivery SVG icons to React using Figma API
+Learn how to deliver SVG icons to React using Figma API

 Code implementations for automare delivery svg icons from Figma to React project.
 Check all branches with difference features.